 \section{Conclusion}

-In summary, we have proposed and solved a disorder-free dimerized Stark lattice hosting an exact mobility edge (ME).
+In summary, we have proposed and solved a disorder-free dimerized Stark lattice hosting an exact ME.
 By mapping the system to an unbounded Jacobi matrix, we demonstrate that the model evades the restrictions of the Simon-Spencer theorem, enabling the existence of true extended states in the presence of an unbounded potential.
-Analytically, we identify the transition at $|E|=t_2$, separating a continuum of extended states from two distinct localized branches: a standard Wannier-Stark ladder and an anomalous bounded branch accumulating at the ME.
+Analytically, we identify the transition at $|E|=t_2$, separating a continuum of extended states from two distinct localized branches: a standard Wannier--Stark ladder and an anomalous bounded branch accumulating at the ME.
 These predictions are corroborated by large-scale finite-size scaling ($L \sim 10^9$), which supports the persistence of the extended phase in the thermodynamic limit.

-Furthermore, we propose an experimental realization using photonic frequency synthetic dimensions on thin-film lithium niobate (TFLN) resonators.
+Furthermore, we propose an experimental realization using photonic frequency synthetic dimensions on TFLN resonators.
 We perform a stability analysis simulating experimental imperfections based on realistic parameters.
-Our results suggest that the ME is robust against free spectral range (FSR) mismatch and photon loss, provided the system operates in the strong coupling regime.
+Our results suggest that the ME is robust against FSR mismatch and photon loss, provided the system operates in the strong coupling regime.
 Our work not only resolves the theoretical ambiguity surrounding MEs in Stark systems but also establishes a general mechanism for realizing and observing delocalization in the presence of unbounded potentials using modern photonic platforms.